 - The Bluetooth feature must be activated on the phone and on the audio unit.
 Make sure the Bluetooth menu option in the audio unit is set to ON.
 For information on phone settings, refer to your phone user guide. - 2.
-The private mode must not be activated on the Bluetooth phone. - 3.
-Search for audio device. - Select Ford Audio. - 5.
-Enter the code number shown on the vehicle display using the phone keypad.
+In the Bluetooth menu on your phone, search for Ford Audio and select it. - Enter the code number shown on the vehicle display using the phone keypad.
 If no code number is shown on the display, enter the Bluetooth PIN number 0000 using the phone keypad.
-Now enter the Bluetooth PIN number shown on the vehicle display.
+Now enter the Bluetooth PIN number shown on the vehicle display. - 4.
+If your mobile phone asks you to authorize the automatic connection, select YES.